dair-iitd/imojie/README.md

 Iterative Memory based Joint OpenIE (please don't ask us where the "Joint" came from ;))

-A BERT-based OpenIE system that generates extraction using an iterative Seq2Seq model, as described in the following publication, in ACL 2020, [insert link here](https://www.google.com)
+A BERT-based OpenIE system that generates extraction using an iterative Seq2Seq model, as described in the following publication, in ACL 2020, [link](https://arxiv.org/abs/2005.08178)

 ## Installation Instructions
 Create a new conda environment and install the dependencies using,